dkatz23238/pybotlib-tutorial/how-to-make-a-robot.md

 ``` sh
 docker-compose ps
 ```
 We can now connect to our virtual desktop using any VNC client.
 You can use RealVNC on windows or Mac.
 Ubuntu has a built in remote deskopt client that works wonders.
-The Desktop should be accesable via http://127.0.0.1:5910
+The Desktop should be accessible via ```http://127.0.0.1:5910```

 # RPA Development